-The School for Justice is a unique institute that supports girls that have been rescued from brothels to lead the way in changing the system.
+The School for Justice is a unique programme that supports girls that have been rescued from brothels to lead the way in changing the system.
 It provides education, training and support to rescued girls to become lawyers and work within the judicial system.
 This way the girls can be the driving force themselves in putting the offenders behind bars and ensuring that justice can be served.
-The girls will also have a real opportunity for a brighter future through education.
+The girls will also have a real opportunity for a brighter future through education at high end universities.